 Any NPS score above 0 is "good".
 It means that your audience is more loyal than not.
 Anything above 20 is considered "favourable".
-Above 50 is excellent, and above 80 is world class.
+Bain & Co, the source of the NPS system, suggests that above 50 is excellent, and above 80 is world class.

 Related content: The top 3 Net Promoter Score industries in Australia and New Zealand.

 “In our experience, it is often the most simple things letting a business down.
-Pick up the phone faster, reduce wait times, and, in general, just communicate better,” he explains.
+Pick up the phone faster, reduce wait times, and, in general, just communicate better,” she explains.

 “Don’t make your customers come to you.
 Go to them—this will massively improve your customer satisfaction and, invariably, your NPS too.”